 Social Ministry Convocation

-Thanks for being here – may God bless us and keep us always in His love!
+God bless you and God keep you always in his love!